10 Tips & Tricks to Make the Most of Your Small Garden

 5. Bring the outside in and the inside out

-It’s easy to get it wrong when planting up small gardens.
-Certain species can overwhelm a space or crowd other plants.
-But don’t let that put you off planting.
-Flowers and shrubs are essential for making your small garden feel like it packs a punch.
+Choosing the right plants for a small garden is especially important because the wrong species can easily overwhelm a space or crowd other plants.
+In saying that, don’t let this put you off planting because flowers and shrubs are a great way to have your small garden feel like it packs a punch.

-One good trick is to layer and group low, medium and taller species together.
-Try planting michelia to soften an urban garden with flowers ranging from white to soft pink.
-Team with cycads for a medium plant and then finish with Miss Muffet.
-Miss Muffet is a hardy shrub with a naturally tufted shape, glossy green leaves and fragrant cream flowers in spring.
-A fantastic bedding plant for small gardens it withstands sun or shade and looks great all year round.
+One good trick of the trade is layering the plants in height order.
+For example, you can group low, medium and taller species together and create a garden horizontally, instead of vertically.
+If you have a more urban-looking garden, soften it by planting a Michelia whose beautiful flowers, ranging from white to soft pink, will really contrast the concrete jungle.
+For a more tropical feel, a Cycad is perfect for a medium-height plant and the Miss Muffet plant – a hardy shrub with a naturally tufted shape, glossy green leaves and fragrant cream flowers in spring – is perfect for the lower level.
+Whether you choose to layer Miss Muffet or not, it’s a fantastic bedding plant for small gardens because it withstands sun and shade and looks great all year round.

 7. Attract wildlife

-To truly be a garden your outdoor space needs wildlife.
-The good news is you don’t have to have a large space to make your garden a wildlife paradise.
-Try incorporating a DIY bird feeder and suspend a bird bath.
-Make a rock garden or an insect hotel and keep fresh water out at all times.
-Plant colourful flowers and shrubs to attract ladybugs, butterflies and bees and choose plants in all sizes, scents and colours.
+A garden without wildlife is like a body without a soul and the good news is you don’t need to have a large space to create the ideal wildlife paradise in your backyard.
+Simple ways you can attract wildlife include installing a DIY bird feeder or even adding a beautiful bird bath.
+Alternatively, create an insect hotel with a rock garden and keep fresh water out at all times for the possums, birds, butterflies and bees.
+You can also easily attract ladybugs, butterflies and bees by planting colourful flowers and shrubs in all sizes, scents and colours.

 8. Keep it tidy